gilben1/shTab/README.md

 - [x] Aliases
     Alias command for creating and viewing aliases
 - [x] History
     `Up` and `Down` will populate the prompt with previously run commands
+    ! history completion like in bash.
 - [x] Tab-completion
     `Right` will show possible commands, flags, arguments based on current input
 - [x] Argument Flags